LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

 #.
 Turn on the host machine
 #.
 Start sunshine on remote host with a script that:

-   - Edits permissions of ``/dev/uinput`` (added sudo config to execute script with no password prompt)
    - Starts X server with ``startx`` on virtual display
    - Starts ``Sunshine``